wulfsounds/pwa-jate/README.md

-# Just Another Text Editor
+# Just Another Text Editor (J.A.T.E.)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

+JATE is a progressive web-based application (PWA) that utilizes IndexedDB for storage and uses a data persistence technique that allows the program to run offline.

 ## Table of Contents